The Last Blossom (15)

 Dir.
 KINOSHITA Baku

-2025 | 90 mins | Japan | Japanese with English Subtitles
+2025 | 90 mins | Japan | Japanese with English subtitles

 KOBAYASHI Kaoru, TOZUKA Junki, MITSUSHIMA Hikari, MIYAZAKI Yoshiko

-In this tender anime a man with a criminal past seeks a new beginning in life — but can he really become someone beyond himself?
+A man with a criminal past seeks a new beginning in life — but can he really become someone beyond himself?

 AKUTSU Minoru is an elderly man serving a life sentence.
 As he awaits a lonely death in his prison cell the only real sign of life is a potted balsam flower — hosenka in Japanese.
 One night, Minoru begins sharing his life story with the flower — and, improbably, it starts talking back.
 Through their conversations, Minoru recalls his past and reflects on the meaning of his life.